mengbinhao/jack-note/docs/english/NPR.md

   > should we get the usual?
   > or maybe something a little more adventurous?
-  > but that should't be the way sex's supposed to be~It should be free and fun
+  > but that shouldn't be the way sex's supposed to be~It should be free and fun

 - 2019.12.17
   - metaphor n